Agencies have increasingly migrated to the cloud to expand their DevSecOps efforts over the last few years, according to federal officials.

 Both the Bureau of Information Resource Management within the State Department and the Navy moved to the cloud to automate processes, integrate security into the software development process and deploy updates faster.

-“Two years ago the biggest driver was ‘my boss told me to,'” said Tom Santucci, director of the Office of Government-wide Policy within the General Services Administration, during an ATARC event.
+“Two years ago the biggest driver was ‘my boss told me to,'” said Tom Santucci, director of IT modernization within the Office of Government-wide Policy within the General Services Administration, during an ATARC event.
 “Now people are starting to see the benefits of this.”

 IRM functions as the main provider of IT resources, from infrastructure to messaging, for the State Department, and its Systems Development Division deploys software solutions for any domestic or overseas office with a business need.
 The bureau moved its previously separate development and production environments to the cloud over the last few years to bridge the two.